Patrik Nemeth: Detroit Red Wings

 Leaving the Avalanche at the conclusion of his contract as a free agent, Nemeth was signed to a two-year, $6 million contract with the Detroit Red Wings on July 1, 2019.

 Return to Colorado

 On 9 April 2021, Nemeth was traded with his salary 50% retained by the Red Wings back to the Avalanche in exchange for a fourth-round pick in the 2022 NHL Entry Draft.

 New York Rangers

 On 28 July 2021, Nemeth signed as a free agent to a three-year, $7.5 million deal with the New York Rangers.

 Arizona Coyotes

 On July 13, 2022, Nemeth, a second-round pick in the 2025 NHL Entry Draft and a conditional second-round pick in 2026 were traded to the Arizona Coyotes in exchange for Ty Emberson.

+In the following 2022–23 season, his tenth in the NHL, Nemeth was a regular on the Coyotes blueline by featuring in 75 appearances as the team's third-pairing defenceman, contributing with five assists.
+In completing his lone season with the Coyotes, on 20 June 2023, Nemeth was placed on unconditional waivers by the Coyotes and was bought out from the remaining year of his contract the following day.

+SC Bern

+After playing over 500 games in the NHL, Nemeth opted to return to Europe as a free agent, securing a two-year contract with Swiss club, SC Bern of the NL, on 28 July 2023.

 International play

 Nemeth played for Sweden's junior national team at the 2012 World Junior Championships, where Nemeth recorded an assist on Mika Zibanejad's Winning goal in Overtime in the final against Russia, helping Sweden win its first gold medal since 1981 and their second in history.